Dre Campbell Farm

 The first step in getting rid of a flea infestation is cleaning your house as thoroughly as possible.
 Vacuum and sweep every nook and cranny.

-It’s also important to wash your pet’s bedding and toys and treat its fur with a flea-killing shampoo.
+It’s also important to wash your pet’s bedding and toys and bathe your pet with a veterinarian-approved flea shampoo if needed.

 You might also want to try using a steam cleaner to kill any adult or larval fleas and eggs hiding deep within the carpet.